Dowerin

 Employment conditions in Dowerin demonstrate exceptional strength compared to most Australian markets

-Dowerin's workforce is balanced across white and blue-collar jobs with varied industry representation.
-Its unemployment rate was 1.5% as of June 2025.
+Dowerin's workforce is balanced across white and blue-collar jobs with varied sector representation.
+Its unemployment rate was 1.5% in June 2025, compared to the Rest of WA's 3.2%.

-Conversely, mining's presence is limited at 3.0% compared to the region's 11.7%.
-Many residents commute for work, indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 0.8%, labour force decreased by 1.7%, leading to a 2.4 percentage point drop in unemployment.
-In contrast, Rest of WA saw employment grow by 1.1% and unemployment fall by 0.6%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dowerin's industry mix suggests local growth of approximately 4.6% over five years and 10.6% over ten years.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, employment levels increased by 0.8%, labour force decreased by 1.7%, leading to a unemployment fall of 2.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dowerin's employment mix suggests local growth of approximately 4.6% over five years and 10.6% over ten years.

 Frequently Asked Questions - Employment